SadiqHash/sash_trust/README.md

 sash_trust

+A policy-driven Trust Validation Framework Measuring software trust through enforceable security pillars.

+---

+What is sash_trust?

 Trust is not assumed.
 Trust is measured.

 sash_trust is an open-source trust validation framework designed to evaluate the security posture of software systems using policy-driven security principles.

 It analyzes source code and configuration to detect trust-breaking patterns before they reach production.

+It does not assume trust.
+It verifies it.

+The framework analyzes source code and configuration against defined policies and produces a measurable Trust Score.

 ---